greenelab/text_mined_hetnet_manuscript/manuscript.md

 \end{cases} $$

 **Domain Heuristics**: These label functions used results from published text-based analyses to generate a signal.
-We used dependency path cluster themes generated by Percha et al. [@CSiMoOrI].
+For our project, we used dependency path cluster themes generated by Percha et al. [@CSiMoOrI].
 If a candidate sentence's dependency path belonged to a previously generated cluster, then the label function emitted a positive label and abstained otherwise.

 $$